ProzorroUKR/openprocurement.api/docs/source/centralized-procurements/index.rst

 Aggregate contracts
 -------------------

-All operations with aggregated contracts moved to :ref:`econtracting`
+All operations with aggregated contracts moved to :ref:`base-contracting`